freqtrade/freqtrade/docs/freqai.md

 `ETH/USD`, `LINK/USD`, and `BNB/USD`.

 `include_shifted_candles` is another user controlled parameter which indicates the number of previous candles to include in the present feature set.
-In other words, `innclude_shifted_candles: 2`, tells Freqai to include the the past 2 candles for each of the features included in the dataset.
+In other words, `include_shifted_candles: 2`, tells Freqai to include the the past 2 candles for each of the features included in the dataset.

-In total, the number of features the present user has created is:_
+In total, the number of features the present user has created is:

-legnth of `include_timeframes` * no. features in `populate_any_indicators()` * legnth of `include_corr_pairlist` * no. `include_shifted_candles` * length of `indicator_periods_candles`_
+length of `include_timeframes` * no. features in `populate_any_indicators()` * length of `include_corr_pairlist` * no. `include_shifted_candles` * length of `indicator_periods_candles`
-3 * 3 * 3 * 2 * 2 = 108._
+_3 * 3 * 3 * 2 * 2 = 108_.

 ### Deciding the sliding training window and backtesting duration

-Users define the backtesting timerange with the typical `--timerange` parameter in the user configuration file. `train_period_days` is the duration of the sliding training window, while `backtest_period_days` is the sliding backtesting window, both in number of days (backtest_period_days can be a float to indicate sub daily retraining in live/dry mode).
+Users define the backtesting timerange with the typical `--timerange` parameter in the user configuration file. `train_period_days` is the duration of the sliding training window, while `backtest_period_days` is the sliding backtesting window, both in number of days (`backtest_period_days` can be a float to indicate sub daily retraining in live/dry mode).
 In the present example, the user is asking Freqai to use a training period of 30 days and backtest the subsequent 7 days.
 This means that if the user sets `--timerange 20210501-20210701`, Freqai will train 8 separate models (because the full range comprises 8 weeks), and then backtest the subsequent week associated with each of the 8 training data set timerange months.
-Users can think of this as a "sliding window" which emulates Freqai retraining itself once per week in live using the previous month of data._
+Users can think of this as a "sliding window" which emulates Freqai retraining itself once per week in live using the previous month of data.

 In live, the required training data is automatically computed and downloaded.
 However, in backtesting the user must manually enter the required number of `startup_candles` in the config.
 This value is used to increase the available data to FreqAI and should be sufficient to enable all indicators to be NaN free at the beginning of the first training timerange.
 This boils down to identifying the highest timeframe (`4h` in present example)  and the longest indicator period (25 in present example) and adding this to the `train_period_days`.
-The units need to be in the base candle time frame:_
+The units need to be in the base candle time frame:

 `startup_candles` = ( 4 hours * 25 max period * 60 minutes/hour + 30 day train_period_days * 1440 minutes per day ) / 5 min (base time frame) = 1488.